alosec/memoryquery/README.md

 ## 🔧 How This Works

-MemoryQuery watches Claude Code's extensive JSON logs of all conversations to SQL:
+MemoryQuery watches Claude Code's extensive JSON logs of all conversations and transforms them to SQLite:

 1. **File Watcher** - Monitors Claude Code's JSONL conversation files in real-time from ~/.claude/projects/
 2. **Sync Daemon** - Parses new projects, sessions, messages, tool uses and stores them in SQLite database at ~/.local/share/memoryquery/mcp.db